archiving & preservation

 Some of the most important audiovisual archives of the 20th and 21st centuries are stored on magnetic tape.

 Often the content of collections remain inaccessible because institutions do not have the appropriate machines to play tapes back on.
 Older tape can also be extremely vulnerable, making it susceptible to damage in the playback process.

 Digitisation helps unlock the potential of magnetic tape collections by offering the double benefits of preservation and accessibility.

-There are plenty of other reasons why you should consider migrating your magnetic tape collections to digital formats:
+There are plenty of other reasons why you should consider re-formatting your magnetic tape collections to digital files:

 - Availability of key parts in some tape machines, especially in video, has become poor.
 Many formats are now at risk as machines become harder to service and repair.

 - Magnetic tape can and does degrade making playback difficult, more expensive and sometimes impossible.